justinjiang1212/auto_subreddit_videos/README.md

 These videos are hard to produce by hand: one must go on a subreddit and find acceptable comments, screenshot them, turn the text into speech, then put it all into a video editor.
 I wanted to leverage the power of python (and its many packages) to automate this process.
 The final goal is to have a program in which you input a link to a subreddit, and the program spits out a video.
 Below is a version log that will track my development of this project.

 ## Version 1.0.0, August 4th, 2020
 Our first version lacks many of the bells and whistles promised above, and there is still much manual work to be done.
+This is the first [video](https://youtu.be/ZdxreABoeK4) produced with this program.

 **What it can do:**
 Produce screenshots of reddit comments (the screenshots have a white background and are not cropped)<br/>